opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 - **Camera Shift:** sets the distance between the two camera views.

   .. note:: For working properly at least some elements of the scene must have **Z-Depth** values other than 0 in their positioning.
 OpenToonz uses these values and the **Camera Shift** parameter for rendering the stereoscopic effect.

+- **Render** button, starts rendering the scene using the current render settings.

 .. tip:: **To set the scene output settings:**